$\boldsymbol{\alpha_{>}(\epsilon) = \alpha_{<}(\epsilon)}$ For The Margolus-Levitin Quantum Speed Limit Bound: Efficient And Reliable Computation Of

-(For $\epsilon = 1$, Eq.~\eqref{E:minimizing_a1} is trivial, giving no constraint on $y$.
-Nevertheless, substituting any real-valued $y$ to Eq.~\eqref{E:alpha_upper_expression} still gives the correct answer of $\alpha_{>}(0) = 0$ if one insists on computing it numerically.
-For $\epsilon = 0$, no minimization is needed as $y$ must be $\pi/2$.)
-Numerical experiment shows that Newton's method converges for any input $\epsilon \in (0,1)$ using the initial guess $(\sin^{-1}\sqrt{1-\epsilon} + \pi/2)/2$, namely, the mid-point of the possible interval for $y$.
-The plot of the L.H.S. of Eq.~\eqref{E:minimizing_a1} as a function of $y$ for various $\epsilon$ strongly suggests that the basin of attraction of Newton's method equals the whole possible interval for $y$.
-In addition, rounding and truncation errors are not significant in evaluating the L.H.S. of Eq.~\eqref{E:minimizing_a1} as well as the R.H.S. of Eq.~\eqref{E:alpha_upper_expression}.
-Consequently, one can accurately and efficiently solve $y\in [\sin^{-1}\sqrt{1-\epsilon},\pi/2]$ in Eq.~\eqref{E:minimizing_a1}.
-Substituting the solution to Eq.~\eqref{E:alpha_upper_expression} gives $\alpha(\epsilon)$.
-Among the three, this is the fastest method to compute $\alpha(\epsilon)$ for $\epsilon \ne 1$.
+(For $\epsilon = 1$, Eq.~\eqref{E:minimizing_a1} is trivial, giving no constraint on $\mu$.
+Nevertheless, substituting any real-valued $\mu$ to Eq.~\eqref{E:alpha_upper_expression} still gives the correct answer of $\alpha_{>}(0) = 0$ if one insists on computing it numerically.
+For $\epsilon = 0$, no minimization is needed as $\mu$ must be $\pi/2$.)
+In this way, this particular minimization problem is reduced to a potentially much easier problem of finding a unique simple root in a closed interval of a single equation.
+(In contrast, the second method requires root finding of two coupled equations for Eq.~\eqref{E:theta_opt_aux} depends on the solution of $f_\theta(\varphi) = 0$.)
+Numerical experiment shows that Newton's method converges for any input $\epsilon \in (0,1)$ using the initial guess $(\sin^{-1}\sqrt{1-\epsilon} + \pi/2)/2$, namely, the mid-point of the possible interval for $\mu$.
+The plot of $g(\mu)$ in Fig.~\ref{F:g_plot} for various $\epsilon$ strongly suggests that the basin of attraction of Newton's method is the whole possible interval for $\mu$.
+In addition, rounding and truncation errors are not significant in evaluating $g(\mu)$ as well as the R.H.S. of Eq.~\eqref{E:alpha_upper_expression}.
+Consequently, one can accurately find the simple root $\mu \in [\sin^{-1}\sqrt{1-\epsilon},\pi/2]$ in Eq.~\eqref{E:minimizing_a1} through the quadratically convergent Newton's method.
+Substituting this root to Eq.~\eqref{E:alpha_upper_expression} gives $\alpha(\epsilon)$.
+Among the four, this is the fastest method to compute $\alpha(\epsilon)$ for $\epsilon \ne 1$.
 Surely, one may further speed things up by accelerated convergence methods, but this is not the main point here.